rancher-sandbox/rancher-desktop/README.md

 On Linux it is not possible to completely build Rancher Desktop from the development environment.
 This is because [Open Build Service][OBS] is used to build the application package into a variety of Linux package formats.
-However, you can access development builds for Linux
+However, you can access development builds for Linux.
-- see below.
+To learn how see below.

 [OBS]: https://build.opensuse.org/